frostsnap/frostsnap/README.md

 ### Devices
 * Reset pipe breaks on the longer device if Reset button pressed.
 Ctrl+R instead.
-* LED not changing on shorter device.
-Will write new WS2812 LED driver that lets us instantiate the correct pin number.
+* LED not changing on different board?
+Check gpio pin assignment.

 ### RNG
 * The board has a hardware random number generator.
 It can be called with esp_random().